President Of ICRC Lauds UAE’s International Humanitarian, Development Initiatives - UrduPoint

 Maurer made this statement during a meeting with Dr. Mohammed Ateeq Al Falahi, Secretary-General of the ERC, attended by several officials from both sides.

 Al Falahi welcomed Maurer at the ERC’s headquarters, noting that the meeting will help establish wider areas of humanitarian cooperation and highlighting the keenness of H.H.
-Sheikh Hamdan bin Zayed Al Nahyan, Ruler's Representative in the Al Dhafra Region and Chairman ERC, to establish strong partnerships with regional and international humanitarian organisations, in line with his significant efforts to reinforce the ERC's prominent position within the International Red Cross and Red Crescent Movement.
+Sheikh Hamdan bin Zayed Al Nahyan, Ruler's Representative in the Al Dhafra Region and Chairman of the Emirates Red Crescent (ERC), to establish strong partnerships with regional and international humanitarian organisations, in line with his significant efforts to reinforce the ERC's prominent position within the International Red Cross and Red Crescent Movement.

 The ERC is proud of its distinguished relations in this regard, which enabled it to accomplish many achievements in reducing human suffering in many areas, he added.